 - “confirms that its total oil production peaked in 2019”

 - “An expected gradual reduction in oil production of around 1-2% each year, including divestments and natural decline.”

-Shell’s annual production of crude oil will be decreasing, partly due to divestments as described in the previous section.
-In order to meet climate change goals by reducing output of products that cause carbon emissions, Shell plans to sell such business assets, and to shift its portfolio.
+Shell’s annual crude oil production will be decreasing, partly due to divestments as described in the previous section.
+In order to meet climate change goals by reducing the output of products that cause carbon emissions, Shell plans to sell such business assets and to shift its portfolio.